 - Pumpkin- Of course, one of the main ingredients is pumpkin!
 Use canned pumpkin and not canned pumpkin pie mix.

-- Sugar- Brown sugar and granulated sugar are used in the cake recipe and also the streusel topping.
+- Sugar- Brown sugar and granulated sugar are used in the cake recipe and also in the streusel topping.

 - Oils- In order to get that streusel texture, mix the ingredients with melted butter.
-The coffee cake itself uses cooking oil, for this recipe, we use avocado oil but you can use vegetable, canola, or olive oil.
+The coffee cake itself uses cooking oil, for this recipe, we use avocado oil, but you can use vegetable, canola, or olive oil.

 How to make Pumpkin Coffee Cake